Local

 Schoolhouses in indigenous villages in Guatemala are often old, built decades ago by the villagers themselves.
 Many are made of wood or sticks, have rusty, leaky tin roofs, and dirt floors.
 In these schools, the students have to study in poor lighting and the sweltering heat because of a lack of windows.

-Also, we have built running-water bathroom facilities for three schools and are currently planning two more construction projects with villages for their local schools.
+Also, we have built running-water bathroom facilities for three schools, replaced the roof of the school in one village, and are already planning the next construction project with a village for their local school.
 More villages have also been requesting new schoolhouses to give their children better learning conditions in their local schools, so we have plenty of work ahead of us.

 Middle & High Schools